This Is How Many Women Have Lost Out On A Promotion To A Male Colleague

 Whereas 33% of men say they're comfortable asking for a raise, only 22% of women feel the same way.

-Glassdoor's survey ahead of International Women's Day on 8th March follows recent research that highlights how women gain less financially from having a degree and how women's working weeks are getting longer.
+Glassdoor's survey released before International Women's Day follows recent research that highlights how women gain less financially from having a degree and how women's working weeks are getting longer.

 It's also well known that the gender pay gap – which has barely shrunk since 2012 in the UK – widens when women become mothers, which means that millennial mums are now bearing the brunt of it.